Michigan Layoffs — June 2004

 |---|---|---|---|---|

-The biggest impact was at OmniCare TPA at its Detroit facility, reporting 152 affected workers.
-D & L Industrial Services, Inc followed with 107 workers.
+The largest notice was filed by OmniCare TPA at its Detroit facility, reporting 152 affected workers.
+D & L Industrial Services followed with 107 workers.

 This is the third consecutive month of declining layoff activity.

-This data points to a easing in workforce disruptions across Michigan, with filings falling below both recent and year-ago levels.
+The trends suggest a easing in workforce disruptions across Michigan, with filings falling below both recent and year-ago levels.
+The Information & Technology sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Michigan.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Michigan WARN notices, browse layoffs by state, or download the full dataset.